Top Gear challenges: Written-off performance cars for less than £6,000

 The presenters were told to find performance cars that had been written off by insurance companies and meet at the track.
-Paddy: 2006 Porsche Cayman S (£5,500), Freddie: 2008 Maserati Quattroporte (£5,750), Chris: 2003 Ford Focus RS (£5,000).
+McGuinness: 2006 Porsche Cayman S (£5,500), Flintoff: 2008 Maserati Quattroporte (£5,750), Harris: 2003 Ford Focus RS (£5,000).

-Their first test is an acceleration test to test.
-Paddy initially took the lead, but he ran out of runway and beached, but not before reaching 141.6 mph, compared to Freddie's 135.8 mph and Chris' 125 mph.
-Chris won the challenge as he was the only one who stayed on the runway, as dictated by the rules.
+Their first test was an acceleration test.
+McGuinness initially took the lead, but ran out of runway and beached, but not before reaching 141.6 mph, compared to Flintoff's 135.8 mph and Harris' 125 mph.
+Harris won the challenge as he was the only one who stayed on the runway, as dictated by the rules.

 Next, they played a game of musical chairs in a simulated car park to test for low-speed agility against a Toyota Prius driven by The Stig's teenage cousins.
-Paddy got eliminated first, pitting Chris against Freddie all the way to final round - won by Freddie; Chris veered off the track after he a nudge from Freddie.
+McGuinness got eliminated first, pitting Harris against Flintoff all the way to final round - won by Flintoff; Harris veered off the track after a nudge from Freddie.

 Afterwards, the producers told them to use the rest of their £6,000 budget to fix the car.
-Paddy and Chris managed to mend theirs to full working order, however Freddie chose a different path by stripping his Maserati and dubbing it "Mad Max-serati".
-They then head for Alexandra Palace for their next test: reaching 50 mph in the wall of death, with Ken Fox from Ken Fox Wall of Death providing necessary instructions.
-Paddy went first, where he clocked 55.72 mph while breaking his Porsche's rear suspension.
-Next, Chris reached 54.85 mph, followed by Freddie, who touched 56.92 mph, however his Maserati was unable to make it to the top of the wall, and shed multiple parts.
+McGuinness and Harris managed to mend theirs to full working order, however Flintoff chose a different path by stripping his Maserati and dubbing it "Mad Max-serati".
+They then headed for Alexandra Palace for their next test: reaching 50 mph in the wall of death, with Ken Fox from Ken Fox Wall of Death providing necessary instructions.
+McGuinness went first, where he clocked 55.72 mph while breaking his Porsche's rear suspension.
+Next, Harris reached 54.85 mph, followed by Flintoff, who touched 56.92 mph, however his Maserati was unable to make it to the top of the wall, and shed multiple parts.